Glossary

 Subsidized Loan

-A type of Stafford Loan where the interest is paid by the federal government while the student is attending at least half-time.
+A type of Federal Direct Student Loan where the interest is paid by the federal government while the student is attending at least half-time, or during periods of qualifying deferment.

 Title IV Funds